fwmiller/cppip/README.md

 #### Buffer Pool

 From this a buffer pool is created.
-A buffer pool is a contiguous segment of memory that has been divided into a contiguous set of fixed size buffers.
+A buffer pool is a contiguous segment of memory that has been divided into a contiguous set of fixed size buffers and those buffers are then all inserted into a stack.
+The following figure illustrates the memory associated with the buffer pool.
+The pool element tracks the location of a dynamically allocated segment of memory that is nbufs * bufsize in length.
-It is assumed that buffer pools will be allocated only at initialization and so the buffer pool allows allocations from the pool only.
-No freeing of buffers is supported.

 ![Buffer Pool](doc/bufpool.png)

+After the bufpool memory is allocated, all of the buffers contained in that memory are inserted into a stack data structure using a linked list of addresses that are each stored in the first few bytes of the buffer.
+The stack allow for O(1) insertion and removal operations which are acceptable for hard real-time applications.

 #### Buffer Queue